Elijah High-Altitude Balloon Research Scholarship

 See Tools & Tips for more information on how to create business correspondence and a resume.

-Wisconsin Space Grant Consortium invites applications for the Student Satellite Initiatives Elijah Balloon Payload Fellowship Program for the 2017-2018 academic year.
-Application forms must be completed and be accompanied by supporting documentation.
-WSGC especially encourages applications from members of minority groups, women, and persons with disabilities.
-Internships will be awarded on the basis of academic performance, experience, and demonstration of commitment to the project.
+The Consortium invites applications for the Elijah Balloon Scholarship Program for the 2021-2022 academic year.
+For consideration, application forms must be complete and be accompanied by supporting documentation.
+The Consortium especially encourages applications from members of minority groups, women, and persons with disabilities, and from those pursuing interdisciplinary aerospace studies in, but not limited to, engineering, the sciences, architecture, law, business, nursing and medicine.
+Award winners will be chosen based on academic performance, aerospace-related promise, and the demonstrated interest in pursuing a career in STEM/aerospace.
 The diverse scientific and engineering needs of the team will also be considered.

 - Award Acceptance Letter